irrwahn/ffpreview/README.md

 ## Configuration

-All options available from the command line (see below) as well as the invocations used to start external programs can be specified in the configuration file, see `ffpreview.conf.sample`.
+With few exceptions all options available from the command line (see below) plus the invocations to start external programs can be specified in the configuration file, for details see the `ffpreview.conf.sample` example configuration.

 ## Usage